ydanilin/frontera-try/docs/webpilot.md

 When Scrapy has downloaded a page, it invokes (by default) `parse()` callback to process the response.
 This is the place where our `LinkExtractor`s come into play.
 Remember that paging links are of the first priority, so first we call `extract_links()` from the paging extractor, than from items one.

 Essentially `parse()` is a generator, which must yield `Request` instances.
-So we process link in each list and make chain of the two iterators:
+So we process link in each list and yield from chain of the two iterators:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python .numberLines}
 from itertools import chain